tszheichoi/sensor-zoo/README.md

 # Sensor Zoo

 Open-source, pure JavaScript implementations of real-time sensor fusion algorithms for mobile and embedded devices.
-Fuses accelerometer, gyroscope, and (optionally) magnetometer data into quaternion attitude estimates, step counts, and compass headings.
+Currently three categories are supported: orientation (AHRS) and related quantities such as gravity vector and user acceleration; step counting; and compass heading.

 ## Why

 Most mobile operating systems provide built-in sensor fusion (gravity, orientation, step counting), but these are black boxes — the algorithms are undocumented, vary across vendors and OS versions, and may use private APIs or hardware unavailable to third-party code.
 This makes results non-reproducible and impossible to compare across devices.

 Sensor Zoo provides a transparent, cross-platform alternative.
 The goal is not to beat proprietary implementations, but to offer open algorithms whose behaviour is fully inspectable, consistent across iOS and Android, and reproducible by anyone.
-These are the sensor fusion algorithms used by [Sensor Logger](https://sensorlogger.app), and they work hand-in-hand with Sensor Logger's [standardisation feature](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/CROSSPLATFORM.md) — iOS and Android use opposite sign conventions for sensor axes (inertial vs accelerating force) and different units, so Sensor Logger can normalise both to a common right-handed coordinate system, ensuring the same filter code produces consistent results on any device.
+These sensor fusion algorithms are optionally available in [Sensor Logger](https://sensorlogger.app), and they work hand-in-hand with Sensor Logger's [standardisation feature](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/CROSSPLATFORM.md) — iOS and Android use opposite sign conventions for sensor axes (inertial vs accelerating force) and different units, so Sensor Logger can normalise both to a common right-handed coordinate system, ensuring the same filter code produces consistent results on any device.

 ## Orientation Filters

-All filters assume sensor data sampled at 100 Hz with [standardised axes and units](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/CROSSPLATFORM.md) (Android right-handed convention, m/s² for acceleration, rad/s for gyroscope, µT for magnetometer).
+All filters assume sensor data sampled at 100 Hz with [standardisation](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/CROSSPLATFORM.md) turned on.

 All orientation filters share the same output: quaternion (`qw, qx, qy, qz`), Euler angles (`roll, pitch, yaw`), gravity vector, and user acceleration (gravity removed).
 Each filter lazy-initialises from the first accelerometer reading and includes NaN guards that return the last known state if any input is invalid.